If you’re like me, you have trouble sometimes remembering what size decal to make or purchase for a shirt.

 Designs can just vary so much, and what a good placement might be for one would make another look… pretty bad.
 So I’m really reluctant to give a one-size-fits-all answer to these sorts of questions.
 It’s always good to do your own research.

 To sum it up, definitely use the above chart if you’re looking for a good place to get started.
+But if you’re still looking for a bit of a deeper look, keep reading on through the FAQ at the end.

 What I really recommend doing though is going through your favorite clothes and just measuring them, seeing exactly how far the placement is from the collar and how large they are.